How can you lower naturally lower your blood pressure? Lifestyle factors such as diet can have a big impact on managing hypertension.

 SNAP and healthy eating habits go hand in hand

 If you want to lower your blood pressure naturally—but you’re having trouble affording healthy food—you may be a candidate for SNAP (Supplemental Nutrition Assistance Program).
 SNAP provides monthly financial assistance that can help you stretch your food budget further.
+SNAP can also be used in grocery stores and for some online grocery delivery programs.

 For older adults like Kellee Lightfoot, age 87, SNAP can provide much-needed breathing room.
 After paying for rent and utilities, Lightfoot says, there isn't much left over to buy food.
 She applied for SNAP and now receives $180 a month in benefits.